Digiox/manager_discord_bot/README.md

 * Click on Enter
 * Select the Discord server, then click Allow.
 * Now clone the repository, run "bot.js" with the node, nodemon, etc.
+* you need to make a .env file and name and include this line with your own bot token (how to do it: https://www.npmjs.com/package/dotenv)
+> SECRET_TOKEN= YourBotToken

-* you can configure some parameters in the menu util> config, but before that, read the characteristics of the bot.
+* you can configure some parameters in the menu util> config, but before that, read the bot features.

 ### Bot Features